dinoboards/dinoboards.github.io/ez80-for-rc-v1.9-and-below.md

 # Errata

-Current PCB revision is 1.10.

-For revision 1.9 and below, see the old version of this page: [v1.9 and below](./ez80-for-rc-v1.9-and-below)

-1. Increased battery size to CR2450
-2. Battery holder moved to bottom side of PCB
-3. The PCB now has support for a right angle header at the top for an external battery - please ensure power polarity is correct.
-4. Some of the images and videos on this page may include an older revision of the PCB.
+1. Battery type is incorrectly stated as CR2016.
+It should state support for batteries of type CR1225 or CR1216.
+2. The main crystal oscillator (OSC1) is labelled with a frequency of 18.432MHz.
+It can actually support any frequency from 7.372MHz up to 20MHz.
+Overclocking is also possible; I have tested it up to 40MHz.
+For optimal performance, I recommend using a 25MHz crystal.
-5. The pinout for the SPI interface is incorrect.
+3. The pinout for the SPI interface is incorrect.
 The correct pinout from Pin 1 (at the top) down is:

 <div style="padding-left: 20px;margin-top:-10px">
 <ol>